gradle/kotlin-dsl-samples/doc/getting-started/Kotlin-Versions.md

 ## Kotlin versions and the Gradle Kotlin DSL

-Gradle ships with Kotlin DSL support which uses embedded Kotlin compiler, plus fixed Kotlin `stdlib` and `reflect` dependencies.
+Gradle Kotlin DSL ships with the embedded Kotlin compiler plus matching versions of the Kotlin `stdlib` and `reflect` libraries.
 For example, Gradle 4.3 ships with Kotlin 1.1.51, as well as `stdlib` and `reflect` with the same version.
 The `kotlin` package from those modules is visible through the Gradle classpath.

 The [compatibility guarantees](https://kotlinlang.org/docs/reference/compatibility.html) provided by Kotlin apply for